Aliases for NAPRT Gene

 GeneCards Summary for NAPRT Gene

 NAPRT (Nicotinate Phosphoribosyltransferase) is a Protein Coding gene.
 Diseases associated with NAPRT include Pellagra.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Innate Immune System.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and NAD metabolism.
 Gene Ontology (GO) annotations related to this gene include ligase activity and nicotinate phosphoribosyltransferase activity.
 An important paralog of this gene is NAMPT.

 UniProtKB/Swiss-Prot Summary for NAPRT Gene